josegomezr/anonimize-face/README.md

 ```

 Will generate the following files:

 - `path/to/your/vid.overlay.mp4`: a %color% over black overlay
 - `path/to/your/vid.bboxes.bin`: a pickled representation of the bounding boxes of the faces found in the video indexed by frame.
 Like:
     ```python
+    bboxes : Array[Array[frame_num: int, faces: Array[int, int, int, int]]
     [
         [1, [(x1, y1, x2, y2)]], # one frame, one face
         [3, [(x1, y1, x2, y2), (x1, y1, x2, y2)...]], # one frame, many faces